TildaYngman/TildaYngman/README.md

-### Hi there 👋 My name is Matilda and I am a Frontend Developer.
+### Hi there 👋 My name is Matilda and I am a developer.

 - 🔭 I’m a Front End developer who loves to learn new technologies.